 Winter exposes your home to extreme weather, and sometimes the effects of it can reach your foundation.
-Some signs of foundation damage include a constantly jammed door, cracked doorways, and windows that stick or won’t close completely.
+Some signs of foundation damage include a constantly jammed door, cracked doorways, windows that stick or won’t close completely, or even bowed or rotating walls.
 Also, if you notice cracks in vinyl or ceramic tiles that are installed over a concrete floor, these may indicate a problem with your foundation.

 Stratum Structural Systems, a trusted expert in foundation piering, lists some of the culprits behind foundation problems in winter.